JonathanOkz/web3-kms-signer/README.md

 import { HDProvider, UBIP44 } from "web3-kms-signer";

 const mnemonic = "your mnemonic phrase here";
-const provider = new HDProvider.NodeWallet(mnemonic);
+const hdProvider = new HDProvider.NodeWallet(mnemonic);

-// With HD Wallets `KeyId` is the derivation path const keyId = "m/44'/0'/0'/0/1"
+// With HD Wallets, the `KeyId` is the derivation path, which specifies the route through which individual keys are generated from the master seed. const keyId = "m/44'/0'/0'/0/1"

-// For easier use, this library provide a utility function.
+// A tool is available for generating derivation path easier.
 // Please see various use cases below : const keyId = UBIP44.keyId("4-67"); // => "m/44'/0'/4'/0/67"
 const keyId = UBIP44.keyId("67"); // => "m/44'/0'/0'/0/67"